 Culture Shock in United Arab Emirates

 Expats are likely to experience some culture shock in the UAE.
-However, the country epitomises a true melting pot of cultures, and with the expat community accounting for nearly 80 percent of the UAE's population, many foreigners that find their way there quickly slide into a fairly insular niche made up of those from home or those from places similar to home.
+However, the country epitomises a true melting pot of cultures, and with the expat community accounting for nearly 80 percent of the UAE's population, many foreigners who relocate here quickly slide into a fairly insular niche made up of those from home or those from places similar to home.

 The majority of the UAE’s population is Muslim and the country operates according to Islamic traditions; expats will need to make sure they're familiar with local customs and behaviour.
-While non-Muslims are not expected to comply with Islamic code, but they are obligated to respect it, which can certainly take some adapting to in its own right.
+While non-Muslims are not expected to comply with Islamic code, they are obligated to respect it, which, in itself, can take some getting used to.

-Dress and behaviour should be modest, buying and consuming alcohol requires a licence, and living together without being married is illegal in the UAE, as is conducting homosexual behaviour and adultery.
+Dress and behaviour should be modest, while buying and consuming alcohol requires a licence.
+Homosexuality is illegal, as is living together without being married, and adultery.

 Religion in the UAE